Stability of transition semigroups and applications to parabolic equations: Applications

-\begin{rem} We should point out that in the proof of \cite[Theorem 3.5]{addona_angiuli_lorenzi2019} the authors verify directly that if $\nu$ denotes an invariant measure for the semigroup generated by the scalar operator $A$, then $\xi\nu$ is a system of invariant measures for $\bT$.
-This is rather straightforward and, actually, a rather short part of the proof of \cite[Theorem 3.5]{addona_angiuli_lorenzi2019}.
-The rest of the proof is actually devoted to proving uniqueness, more precisely that any other system of invariant measures is a scalar multiple of this.
-However, as we explained in Remark \ref{r.converse-separation}, uniqueness of the invariant measure follows directly from the fact that $\fix \mathscr{T}$ is one-dimensional. \end{rem}
+\begin{rem} In the proof of \cite[Thm.\ 3.5]{addona_angiuli_lorenzi2019} the authors verify directly that if $\nu$ denotes an invariant measure for the semigroup generated by the scalar operator $A$, then $\xi\nu$ is a system of invariant measures for $\bT$.
+This is rather straightforward and, actually, a rather short part of the proof of \cite[Thm.\ 3.5]{addona_angiuli_lorenzi2019}.
+The rest of the proof is actually devoted to showing uniqueness, more precisely that any other system of invariant measures is a scalar multiple of this.
+However, as explained in Remark \ref{r.converse-separation}, uniqueness of the invariant measure follows directly from the fact that $\fix \mathscr{T}$ is one-dimensional. \end{rem}

-In \cite[Section 4]{addona_angiuli_lorenzi2019} the authors prove, under additional regularity and growth assumptions on the coefficients $a_{ij}$ and $b_j$, that the semigroup converges as $t\to \infty$.
-The proof of this in \cite{addona_angiuli_lorenzi2019} is actually rather involved, it is 5 pages long.
-With our abstract results in Theorem~\ref{t.main-cont-functions} and Corollary~\ref{c.main}, the following result follows immediately from the properties of the semigroup established in Proposition \ref{p.fixed}, and it does not require any additional growth assumptions on the coefficients.
+In \cite[Sect.\ 4]{addona_angiuli_lorenzi2019} the authors prove, under additional regularity and growth assumptions on the coefficients $a_{ij}$ and $b_j$, that the semigroup converges as $t\to \infty$.
+The proof of this in \cite{addona_angiuli_lorenzi2019} is rather involved, it is 5 pages long.
+By using the abstract results in Theorem~\ref{t.main-cont-functions} and Corollary~\ref{c.main}, one obtains the following result immediately from the properties of the semigroup established in Proposition \ref{p.fixed}, without any additional growth assumptions on the coefficients.

 \begin{thm} Assume Hypothesis~\ref{hyp2} and let $0 \le \mu \in \cM(\Omega)$ be the non-zero invariant measure for $\cT$, normalized such that $\int_\Omega \chi\, d\mu = 1$.
 Then: \begin{enumerate}[(a)] \item For each $f \in C_b(\Omega)$, $T_tf \to \int_\Omega f\, d\mu \cdot \chi$ uniformly on compact subsets of $\Omega$ as $t \to \infty$. \item For each $\nu \in \cM(\Omega)$, $T_t'\nu \to \int_\Omega \chi\, d\nu \cdot \mu$ in total variation norm as $t \to \infty$. \end{enumerate} \end{thm}